 While the name is a bit deceiving (the event actually takes place at 10 p.m. the Tuesday of finals week), hundreds of students line up outside the cafeteria for this stress relieving study break.
 While faculty and staff prepare and serve a breakfast consisting of everything from pancakes and hash browns to omelets and sausage, students eat and enjoy one another's company as they take photos and sing karaoke.
 And yes, pajamas are allowed!

 Named in honor of Leo Kilfoy, St. Ambrose football and basketball star, longtime coach and athletics director, and former faculty member and director of intramural sports, this highly coveted award is bestowed every year on the male and female student who has achieved excellence in intramural activities on campus.
 Ambrose is known for a strong intramural program that includes such novel Wacky Wednesday events as word searches and chicken tosses, along with more traditional competitions, such as flag football and volleyball.

-This student-driven event, modeled on the regionally popular Taste of Chicago, ushers in the Homecoming football game.
-Student clubs and organizations work with Sodexo (food service) to sell a tailgate dish (including local favorites dirt dessert, walking tacos and fried rice).
+This student-driven event, modeled on the regionally-popular Taste of Chicago, ushers in the Homecoming football game.
+Student clubs and organizations work with Sodexo to sell a tailgate dish including these local favorites: dirt dessert, walking tacos and fried rice.
 Students, staff, faculty and alumni all head to Brady Street for some great food and company under the tent!

 Homecoming is about packing in the traditions, right?
 Before heading to Taste of Ambrose, more than 400 Ambrosians and community members line up to run or walk this 5K race around the St. Ambrose campus or to cheer on their friends and family.
 Even the kids get their chance to win a medal as they sprint down Residence Row in the Bumble Rumble.